|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-1/2 pound chicken breasts (or thighs, chopped into bite-size pieces)
+1/2 pound chicken breasts, or thighs, boneless, chopped into bite-size pieces

 Gather the ingredients.

 Boil rice noodles until too tough to serve but soft enough to eat, a firm al dente (noodles will finish cooking when you fry them so avoid overcooking at this point).